Brain Parts & Neurotransmitters

 - Pons - near the top of the brainstem, relay station for sensory information

-- Adrenal Glands – not in the brain but work closely,on top of kidneys, secrete adrenaline when signaled by the brain, important to fight/flight stress response
+- Adrenal Glands – not in the brain but work closely, on top of kidneys, secrete adrenaline when signaled by the brain, essential to fight/flight stress response

-- Neurons – have cell body, an axon & dendrites, information flows one way, at synapse (space between axon of one neuron and dendrites of another)
+- Neurons – have a cell body, an axon & dendrites, information flows from one to another by connecting with brain chemicals at the synapse (space between axon of one neuron and dendrites of another)